joshtynjala/actionscript-3.0-developers-guide/display/display-programming/changing-position.md

 The following code (adapted from the previous example) allows two display objects, a circle and a square, to be moved with the mouse.
-Whenever the mouse button is pressed over either one, that item is moved to the top of the Stage’s display list, so that the dragged item always appears on top.
+Whenever the mouse button is pressed over either one, that item is moved to the top of the Stage's display list, so that the dragged item always appears on top.
 (Code that is new or changed from the previous listing appears in boldface.)